Large character sums: Burgess's theorem and zeros of $L$-functions: Abstract

 \section{Abstract}

 We study the conjecture that $\sum_{n\leq x} \chi(n)=o(x)$ for any primitive Dirichlet character $\chi \pmod q$ with $x\geq q^\epsilon$, which is known to be true if the Riemann Hypothesis holds for $L(s,\chi)$.
-We show that it holds under the weaker assumption that `$100\%$' of the zeros of $L(s,\chi)$ up to height $\tfrac 14$ lie on the critical line; and establish various other consequences of having large character sums.
+We show that it holds under the weaker assumption that `$100\%$' of the zeros of $L(s,\chi)$ up to height $\tfrac 14$ lie on the critical line.
+We also establish various other consequences of having large character sums; for example, that if the conjecture holds for $\chi^2$ then it also holds for $\chi$.